Hydrodynamics of fault gouges from constitutive modelling to the physics of friction: Terracotta friction law: performance and validation

 \subsection{Experiments from Ashman and Faulkner (2023)}

-The experiments performed by \citeA{ashman2023effect} use the same experimental setup of \citeA{bedford2022fault}, again on kaolinite gouges in order to study their frictional behaviour under velocity steps.
+The experiments performed by \citet{ashman2023effect} use the same experimental setup of \citet{bedford2022fault}, again on kaolinite gouges in order to study their frictional behaviour under velocity steps.
 However, in their study they additionally inspected the influence of the normal stress, $\sigma_n$.
 Accordingly, we consider the exact same material and rheological parameters obtained from the calibration of the previous test, as listed in Table \ref{table:1}, and vary the initial solid fraction to keep a constant overconsolidation ratio of $p_c/p=1$.

 Figure \ref{fig:faulker} compares the predictions provided by the Terracotta friction law against the experimental results.
-An overall good agreement is found, which is notable considering that no adjustment of the material parameters was made for the different normal stresses.
+An overall good agreement is found, which is notable considering that no adjustment of the material parameters was made for the different normal stresses thanks to the dependence of the viscous component of the steady-state friction coefficient on $\sigma_n$ (cf. \ref{appendix_ss}).
 In particular, the decreasing amplitude of the isotachs at increasing normal stress is accurately predicted by the new friction law, with only minor differences visible under the least stressed configuration, i.e., $\sigma_n=10$ MPa.